syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Financial-Formulas.md

 **Remarks:**

-* Dates are stored as serial numbers.
-For example, January 1, 1900 is 1, and January 1, 2008 is 39448.
+* Dates are stored as serial numbers. (e.g., January 1, 1900, is represented as 1).

-* If settlement or maturity is not valid, `COUPNCD` returns `#VALUE!`.
+* If settlement or maturity is not a valid date, `COUPNCD` returns `#VALUE!`.

 * If frequency is any number other than 1, 2, or 4, `COUPNCD` returns `#NUM!`.